 Economic arguments are needed to make the business case for public health investments.
 Subhash led the roll out of ROI work to several European nations through a €2 million multi-centre European Commission funded study, EQUIPT.
 He has been the coordinator of a large scale inter-disciplinary collaboration of national and international expertise.
 Subhash is the lead author of a book, ROI in Public Health Policy: Supporting Decision Making (Palgrave Macmillan).

-Subhash’s work in public health research has been as diverse as the discipline itself – from developing a household decision making pathway for child health care in low- and middle income countries (LMICs) to quantifying the economic impact of breastfeeding promotion in industrialised countries; from evaluating health insurance for its population health impact in LMICs to finding out what interventions improve physical activity globally.
-He has developed Behaviour Change Research Cycle to study lifestyle behaviours and their impact on public health decision making.
+Subhash’s work in public health research has been as diverse as the discipline itself – from developing a household decision making pathway for child health care in low- and middle income countries (LMICs) to quantifying the economic impact of breastfeeding promotion in industrialised countries; from evaluating health insurance for its population health impact in LMICs to finding out what interventions could improve physical activity globally.

 Lead, European-study on quanitfying utility of investment in protection from tobacco (EQUIPT)

 Siddiqi, K., Elsey, H., Khokhar, MA., Marshall, AM., Pokhrel, S., Arora, M., (2023) 'Framework Convention on Tobacco Control 2030 - A Program to Accelerate the Implementation of World Health Organization Framework Convention for Tobacco Control in Low- and Middle-Income Countries: A Mixed-Methods Evaluation'.
 Nicotine and Tobacco Research, 25 (6). pp. 1074 - 1081.
 ISSN: 1462-2203et al.